billsco/social_sso/README.md

+# Social SSO

+A small project wrapping [Hybridauth] (http://hybridauth.sourceforge.net/) with a login page using [Social Buttons] (https://github.com/lipis/bootstrap-social).
+In other words, two great projects I'm simply gluing together with a few lines of PHP.

 Don't forget to change the base URL in "config.php"

 TODO Credit the dude who came up with the social icons/css (https://github.com/lipis/bootstrap-social)